pashpashpashpash/pageCounter/README.md

-project was built with jdk amazon corretto 17.0.9
+project was built with jdk amazon corretto 17.0.9 and gradle